 Proceedings for the 2015 Symposium: Designing Systems That Work for Children with Complex Health Care Needs

-On December 7-8, 2015, the Lucile Packard Foundation for Children's Health organized a national symposium entitled, "Designing Systems That Work for Children with Complex Health Needs."
+On December 7-8, 2015, the Lucile Packard Foundation for Children's Health organized a national symposium entitled, "Designing Systems That Work for Children with Complex Health Care Needs."
 Children with complex health care needs are a sentinel population for shortcomings in the organization and financing of children’s health care in the U.S.